Weissnix4711/mcbe-clients-awesome/about.md

 A (unconventional) awesome list website of Minecraft: Bedrock Edition utility mods / clients.

-You can find the source code for Minima at GitHub:
+You can find the source code for this site at GitHub:
 [mcbe-clients-awesome](https://github.com/Weissnix4711/mcbe-clients-awesome)